 When were the nominations announced?

-How else can I see what went on at the Oliviers?
+How else can I see what goes on at the Oliviers?

-Was there a live event in Covent Garden Piazza?
+Will there be a live event in Covent Garden Piazza?

 Unfortunately, due to the move to the Royal Albert Hall, we are unable to host an event in the Covent Garden Piazza.

 General Olivier Awards questions